-The Governor recommendations a \$56 million increase to the University of Minnesota's Operations and Maintenance (O&M) general fund appropriation in Fiscal Years (FY) 2024 and 2025, and a \$68.5 million increase in FY 2026 and 2027 to support its core mission of world-class teaching, research, and service.
+The Governor recommendations a \$45 million increase to the University of Minnesota's Operations and Maintenance (O&M) general fund appropriation in Fiscal Year (FY) 2024 and an incremental \$45 million increase in FY 2025 to support its core mission of world-class teaching, research and service.
 Additional appropriations will contribute to holding down tuition increases, supporting student services, ensuring delivery of high-quality instruction, advancing research and services that benefit Minnesota citizens, and providing safe, maintained spaces for students, employees, and the many thousands who visit its campuses every year.

 The FY2023 operating budget for the University of Minnesota projects annual revenue at \$4.2 billion.
 Within this all-funds total, 33% represents revenues restricted by external sources that cannot be used by University leadership to fund general operations.
 Sales and revenue generating activities account for 27% of total estimated revenue and are rarely available to cover general operating costs, and they are largely used to fund direct costs for those goods or services.
 Examples include University bookstores, campus parking, educational sales, and course fees.
 The remaining 40% is the Operations and Maintenance (O&M) state appropriation and tuition.
-These are unrestricted resources and support a wide range of general operating costs critical to achieving goals related to research, instruction, and public service.
-These general operating revenues grow only if total enrollment grows, the University of Minnesota Board of Regents decides to increase tuition rates, or the State of Minnesota increases the University's O&M appropriation.
+These are unrestricted resources and support a wide range of general operating revenues grow only if total enrollment grows, the University of Minnesota Board of Regents decides to increase tuition rates, or the State of Minnesota increases the University's O&M appropriation.